 The interest for a given maturity is calculated as follows:

-- Economy’s yield curve is taken as a basis
+- The economy’s yield curve is taken as a basis

 - Credit risk of a specific entity is added on the top